Lebanese Muslim Association

 The Lebanese Muslim Association (LMA) is an Australian non-profit welfare Sunni Muslim organisation based in Lakemba, a south-western suburb of Sydney.
 It is also variously cited as the Lebanese "Moslem", "Moslems" or "Muslims" Association.

 The Association was founded in 1962 as a community project aiming to serve the "social, religious, recreational and educational" needs of Sunni Australian Muslims, and to advocate on their behalf in pursuit of these aims.
 The Association also owns and operates Lakemba Mosque, which is situated close to its head office and is the venue for most of its programs and events.

-Samier Dandan is the president of the organisation.
+Hafez Alameddine is the president of the organisation.

 History

 The Lebanese Muslim Association (LMA) was established in 1962 by a group of Lebanese immigrants, to provide social, religious, educational and recreational services for the Muslim community.
 The LMA was formally registered as an Australian company limited by guarantee in 1973 and listed as The Lebanese Moslem Association.
 The entity is registered as a charity, but is not entitled to receive tax deductible gifts.

 Between 2025 and 1977, the organisation built the Imam Ali bin Abi Taleb Mosque on Wangee Road in Lakemba.
 The mosque is more commonly known as Lakemba Mosque.
 It was the first purpose-built mosque in Sydney.